ChainJackson/Chain.github.io/_publications/papercXNG1.md

 positive rate of CMV IgG (OR =2.12) compared to type-II BD, while BD with early onset showed contrast results compared to BD without early onset (Rubella IgG, OR =2.54; CMV IgG, OR =0.26).
 BD with psychotic symptom history displayed a lower positive rate of rubella IgG (OR =0.50). <br>
-**Limitations**: Absence of male evidence and control of socioeconomic status and environmental exposure.
-**Conclusions**: Differential antibody seropositive rates of T gondii, rubella, and cytomegalovirus in BD were observed.
+**Limitations**: Absence of male evidence and control of socioeconomic status and environmental exposure. <br> **Conclusions**: Differential antibody seropositive rates of T gondii, rubella, and cytomegalovirus in BD were observed.
 ## Keywards